Chabot College: Educational paths

-Student life
+Student Life

 Radio station KCRH

 KCRH is an 18 watt radio station operated by the mass communications class at Chabot.

 Television station KCTH 27

-Chabot College's Television Studio was established when the College first opened in 1964.
+Chabot College's Television Studio was established when the college first opened in 1964.
 It was the first West Coast College Television Station with 5 On Campus Channels that allowed instructors to receive 5 independent cable TV feeds of programming from the studio.
 Lately, it became the Community Media Center for the East bay by taking over Public-access television channels from Comcast due to the DIVCA (Digital Infrastructure Video Communications Act).
 Which makes the Studio available to the communities as well as for Educational-access television use.
 Local business and Individuals can now use the Leased access High Definition Studios, with access to over 100,000 viewers and on line streaming as well as AT&T-U-viewers.
 Currently the Station runs KCTH 27 the Educational-access television channel, KCMC 28 and 29, also Channel 99 under Hayward on AT&T U-verse.
 It is growing in programming and equipment.

-Sport
+Athletics

+Chabot College has 16 intercollegiate sports.

 In 1987 the Chabot College ultimate disc team won the intercollegiate national championship.

-The Bay Area Ambassadors soccer team has played at the Gladiator Stadium from 2009-2012.
+The Bay Area Ambassadors soccer team has played at the Gladiator Stadium from 2009 to 2012.